Board Under Scrutiny: A Director's Essential Guide to Cyber Security Governance

 Common threats include:

-The majority of breaches result from human error.
-Someone clicks a malicious link, misconfigures a setting, or inadvertently exposes credentials.
-Your role is to ensure your organisation has robust controls and regular training to minimise these risks.
+The majority of breaches trace back to human error.
+Someone clicks a dodgy link, misconfigures a setting, or accidentally exposes credentials.
+It’s mundane stuff, really.
+Your job as a director is to make sure the organisation has robust controls and regular training in place to minimise these risks.
+You don’t need to know the technical detail, but you do need to know the controls exist and that they’re actually working.

 2. Ensure Adequate Budget and Resources

-Many high-profile breach cases have highlighted a fundamental problem: organisations with substantial revenues maintaining IT budgets of approximately 1% of turnover, arguably insufficient for handling sensitive data.
+Plenty of high-profile breach cases have laid bare a fundamental problem: organisations with substantial revenues maintaining IT budgets of around 1% of turnover.
+For any business handling sensitive data, that’s arguably not enough.
+Not even close, in some cases.

-As a board member, you need to ask:
+As a board member, these are the questions you need to be asking:

-Consider the quantitative risk (revenue loss, fines, remediation costs) against the qualitative impact (brand damage, loss of customer trust, competitive disadvantage).
+Weigh up the quantitative risk (revenue loss, fines, remediation costs) against the qualitative impact (brand damage, customer trust evaporating, competitive disadvantage).
+The numbers almost always make the case for investment.
+It’s the boards that don’t run this calculation that end up in trouble.

 3. Lead from the Top

-Cyber security culture must be driven from the boardroom down.
-If executives and board members don't take security seriously, neither will staff.
+Cyber security culture has to be driven from the boardroom down.
+If executives and board members don’t take security seriously, you can bet the rest of the organisation won’t either.
+Culture flows downhill.

-Leading by example with your own security practices (using strong passwords, MFA, being vigilant about phishing)
+• Leading by example with your own security practices (using strong passwords, MFA, staying vigilant about phishing)

-Ensuring security is integrated into business objectives, not treated as a cost centre that impedes growth
+• Making sure security is woven into business objectives rather than treated as a cost centre that gets in the way of growth

-Remember, you're a high-value target.
-Threat actors know that executives often have lax personal security practices, delegate password management to assistants, and carry valuable information.
-Your personal cyber security hygiene matters.
+And don’t forget: you’re a high-value target yourself.
+Threat actors know that executives frequently have lax personal security practices, hand off password management to assistants, and carry valuable information.
+Your own cyber security hygiene matters more than you might think.

 4. Prepare for the Inevitable

 Even with perfect controls, breaches can happen.
 Human error is unavoidable.
-What separates organisations is how they respond.
+What separates the organisations that survive a breach with their reputation intact from those that don’t is how they respond.

-As a board member, you need to ensure:
+As a board member, you need to make sure:

-Tabletop exercises are invaluable.
-They simulate breach scenarios and reveal gaps in your response plan before a real crisis hits.
-These sessions frequently surface critical governance gaps, including missing processes and unclear accountability or escalation pathways.
+Tabletop exercises are genuinely invaluable here.
+They simulate breach scenarios and expose gaps in your response plan before a real crisis forces the issue.
+These sessions frequently surface critical governance gaps that nobody realised existed, including missing processes, unclear accountability chains, and escalation pathways that lead nowhere.

 Building Your Security Strategy: The PPT Framework